thewh1teagle/xiaomi-1080-360-motor-control/README.md

 # xiaomi-1080-360-motor-control
-Provides a way controlling the motor directly.
+Provides a way controlling the motor directly on the MJSXJ02CM camera.